YossefAly/YossefAly/README.md

 # Hi there 👋

 I am Yossef Aly, From Egypt.
-I am an Embedded Systems Enthusiasm. you can check more info about me in my linkedln www.linkedin.com/in/yossef-aly-5a45a8240 😊
+I am an Embedded Systems Enthusiasm. you can check out my linkedln at www.linkedin.com/in/yossef-aly-5a45a8240 😊

 <!--